By REDC Design Advisor Laura Harper Lake

-We've compiled some of the most common tips on social media and website photography that we've shared with our small businesses:
+We've compiled our most common tips on social media and website photography that we've shared with our small businesses:

 Take Many Photos, From Many Different Positions